 Allergen Immunotherapy (AIT) FAQ (Frequently Asked Questions)

-This information should be read and understood before signing the ASCIA consent form, prior to commencing allergen immunotherapy (AIT) to aeroallergens or venoms.
+This information should be read and understood before signing the ASCIA Allergen Immunotherapy (AIT) Consent Form, prior to commencing allergen immunotherapy (AIT).

 - Involves the regular administration of gradually increasing doses of commercially available allergen preparations, usually over a period of years.

-- Can be given as injections (subcutaneous), or as tablets, sprays or drops under the tongue (sublingual).
+- Can be given as regular injections (subcutaneous), or as daily oral doses of tablets, sprays or drops under the tongue (sublingual).

-- Is not a quick fix form of treatment, as it usually requires a commitment of three to five years, to result in five to ten years of benefits.
+- Is not a quick fix form of treatment, as it usually requires a commitment of three to five years, to result in five to ten years of tolerance to allergens with fewer or no symptoms.
 Symptoms may return after this time.